 As said above, you need to pay a certain downpayment.
 You will still need to have enough funds to cover the downpayment before you can get your car.
 So before you apply for a car, make sure you have to save up something in the bank.

 When buying a car, there is no way around the insurance.
 Though it may seem to be an unnecessary added cost, the law mandates that every car in Singapore has to have it.
-When getting a car loan, the car insurance is usually included in it.
-Banks usually require that you choose an insurance affiliated to them, while some don’t.
+When getting a car loan, car insurance is usually included in it.
+Banks usually require that you choose insurance affiliated with them, while some don’t.

 COE consists of five (5) categories which are Cat A (Cars 1600CC below & Taxi), B (Cars above 1600CC), C (Goods Vehicle & Bus), D (Motorcycles), and E (Open).
 You need to place a bid to get a COE.
 The price of the COE changes and so as the yearly quota.